simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-yourself-from-social-engineering/index.en.md

 ## Understanding Social Engineering

-Before delving into protective measures, it is important to understand the various forms of social engineering.
+Before digging into protective measures, it is important to understand the various forms of social engineering.
 Social engineering techniques can manifest in different ways, such as:

 1. [**Phishing:**](https://simeononsecurity.com/articles/how-to-identify-phishing/) Cybercriminals impersonate reputable organizations or individuals to trick users into providing sensitive information, such as login credentials or credit card details.